1. Children commonly have nightmares due to fears and experiences.

 Just like adults, children sometimes work out confusing feelings or difficult experiences through their dreams.
-Even though there are a few things more distressing than hearing a sudden scream in the middle of the night coming from your little one’s bedroom – nightmares are quite common.
+Even though hearing a sudden scream in the middle of the night coming from your little one’s bedroom is distressing, nightmares are quite common.

-It’s important to note that nightmares occur for all children, regardless of their environment.
-Most parents will be concerned about a particular trauma he or she might have experienced, but nightmares can emerge as easy as telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that he finds frightening, or finding a scary item.
+It’s important to note that all children have nightmares, regardless of their environment.
+Most parents will be concerned about a particular trauma their kid might have experienced, but nightmares can emerge with just telling a scary story (that may not seem frightening to you), going to the mall and your little one seeing a poster of an animal that they find frightening or finding a scary item.
 Later in the night, these scary stories or objects might find their way into your child’s dreams.
-This happens because children at this age have a hard time separating fantasy and reality, which can lead to fears, and thus be vented through dreams.
+This happens because children at this age have a hard time separating fantasy from reality, which can lead to fears and, thus, be vented through dreams.

 What can you do to deal with your child’s nightmares?

-After a nightmare, it may be a struggle to settle your little one back to bed, but it’s important you do since those few hours of sleep are needed.
-Go to your child when he cries out and provide physical reassurance –you can start by hugging him and rubbing his back until he calms down.
-You should also reassure him that everything is okay, by explaining to him that the dream was just like a movie playing in his head and when he wakes up “the movie turns off”.
-You can also ask him about the dream.
-Even though your child won’t be able to explain in detail –since he is just developing his linguistic skills– it can help him process the event.
-Don’t forget to really listen to your child’s worries –don’t dismiss them!
-Another thing you can try is showing your little one there are no monsters under the bed or in the closet (if that is his fear) or even coming up with a “happy ending” for their dream the next day.
+After a nightmare, it may be hard to settle your little one back in bed, but you must do it since they need those few hours of sleep.
+Go to your child when they cry out and provide physical reassurance –you can start by hugging them and rubbing their back until they calm down.
+You should also reassure them that everything is okay by explaining that the dream was just like a movie playing in their head and when they wake up “the movie turns off”.
+You can also ask them about the dream.
+Even though your child won’t be able to explain it in detail –since they are just developing their linguistic skills– talking about it can help them process the event.
+Don’t forget to listen to your child’s worries –don’t dismiss them!
+Another thing you can try is showing your little one there are no monsters under the bed or in the closet (if that is their fear), or you can even come up with a “happy ending” for the dream the next day.

-Many might wonder if there is anything they can do to avoid nightmares and provide a peaceful night’s sleep, and the good news is that you can!
+Many might wonder if there is anything they can do to avoid nightmares and provide their children with a peaceful night’s sleep, and the good news is that you can!

 Here are 5 tips you can try at home:

-3. Cozy bed and peaceful place to quiet down.
+- Have a cozy bed and a peaceful place to quiet down.

-4. Avoid potentially scary movies, TV shows or stories –or things that have triggered nightmares before.
+- Avoid potentially scary movies, TV shows, or stories –or things that have triggered nightmares before.

-5. Explore sources of stress in your child’s day and take measures to reduce or stop his exposure to those experiences.
+- Explore sources of stress in your child’s day and take measures to reduce or stop their exposure to those experiences.